CyberUltron-Nikhil/Cyberultron-AI/progress/till_24_09_25/Readme.md

 **MCP Vulnerability Workflow:**
 - Trigger scan for MCP repositories, review findings and LLM explanations, analyze OWASP/compliance mapping, assign remediations, produce compliance-ready reports.
-- DevSecOps lead triggers a code scan; Semgrep finds vulnerabilities, LLM explains and maps them to OWASP and compliance, all results are reviewed and exported for audit.
+- DevSecOps lead triggers a code scan; the system finds vulnerabilities, LLM explains and maps them to OWASP and compliance, all results are reviewed and exported for audit.

 **Benefits:**
 - Prevent real-world security incidents and compliance failures before they happen.